mlund/jupyter-course/README.md

     Here's some [inspiration](http://nbviewer.jupyter.org/github/demotu/BMC/blob/master/notebooks/Transformation2D.ipynb).
   - **Deadline for project: January 3, 2019**

-2. Each student will upload her/his project on a public GitHub repository created through [GitHub Classroom](https://classroom.github.com/a/pwsOX3wC).
+2. Each student will upload her/his project on a public GitHub repository created through [GitHub Classroom](https://classroom.github.com/a/pwsOX3wC) (based on this [template](https://github.com/mlund/jupyter-course-projectwork)).

 3. A peer-review process where each student reviews and writes comments on _two_ other notebooks by creating issues on the respective GitHub repositories.
    The review should be based on the criteria listed below.
 For each point, include specific